Taxes are a burden for everyone, but especially for low-income workers and families who need to hang onto as much money as possible.

 - Brother, sister, half-brother, half-sister, stepbrother, stepsister, or a descendant of any of them (such as your niece or nephew)

-3. Residency.
-The person must have lived with you in the United States (or with your spouse if you file a joint return) for at least half the year.
+- Residency.
+The person must have lived with you in the United States – or with your spouse if you file a joint return — for more than half the year.